 With regard to the first factor, the evidence clearly establishes that through various combinations of athlete endorsements, television, radio, print media, and billboard placements, NIKE was promoted nationally for more than two decades before 1998.
 By the 1990s, Nike was had spent in excess of a billion dollars for promotion of NIKE products in the United States.

-With regard to the second factor, Nike's sales of NIKE products reached the billion dollar per year level in the United States well before May 1998.
-By 1997, Nike had spent in excess of one billion dollars to promote the NIKE mark in the United States.
+With regard to the second factor, Nike's sales of NIKE products reached the billion dollar per year level in the United States well be-